abdullasulaiman/scaffold-react-ts-rollup/README.md

     All the assets files like images can be placed here<br>

 ### **common**
 common reducers, actions, types and store entry file can be added here.
-App the API service can be part of this folder.
-These components will be used across the projects.
-Components should not contain any store code and application logic.
-These can be called as ATOMS <br>
+App assocated api / services can be part of this folder.
+These will be used across the projects<br>

 ### **components**
 All the base / dumb components should be residing here.
 These components will be used across the projects. <br>